seung-lab/ZNNi/README.md

 # ZNNi
 ZNNi - Maximizing 3D ConvNet Inference Throughput Using Multi-Core, Many-Core CPUs and GPUs

+## Installation

+### Nvidia docker
+We recommend to use nvidia-docker to install ZNNi.
+For the image, please contact Jingpeng Wu <jingpeng.wu@gmail.com>.

 ### dependency

 | Library       | Components    | Notes        |